 Figure 3.
 This figure shows the result of the post-dam breach incision seen in Figure 2.
 Here, the red area represents erosion measured from "differencing" or "subtracting" the two digital elevation models (Figs. 1 & 2).
 2014 USGS post-Sandy LiDAR.

-With a primary focus on stream bank erosion, we have developed proprietary technology and methods to quantify stream bank volume loss at varying scales, from single landowner parcels to entire watersheds.
+With a primary focus on stream bank erosion, we have developed technology and methods to quantify stream bank volume loss at varying scales, from single landowner parcels to entire watersheds.

 Because the difference between two elevation models shows change over a period of time, we can combine the results of DEM differencing with field measurements to determine rates of erosion.